The Amazon Fire TV Stick is a great low-cost way to stream media to a TV.

 Amazon Ethernet Adapter for Amazon Fire TV Devices

-OTG has been used by Android smartphones for many years as a way to connect wired keyboards, mice, and external storage to an Android device including the Fire Stick.
+OTG has been used by Android devices for many years as a way to connect wired keyboards, mice, and external storage to an Android device including the Fire TV Stick.

 OTG comes built into the Fire Stick and can be used in the same way.